-'Forbes' Put Ivanka Trump On Its Most Powerful Women List With One Perplexing Caveat
+'Forbes' Put Ivanka On Its Most Powerful Women List But Can't Say How Impactful She Is

 Being featured alongside other well-known women from around the world may not be a new thing for the first daughter.
 But Forbes' reason for including Ivanka Trump in its 2018 "World's Most Powerful Women" list comes with an interesting caveat.